-In this article, you will learn about the two methods that you can use to set up the Excel Python Integration using Python libraries after looking at a brief introduction of Microsoft Excel and Python.
+You will learn about the two best methods that you can use to integrate Excel with Python using Python libraries after looking at a brief introduction of Microsoft Excel and Python.

 Introduction to Microsoft Excel

 Microsoft Excel was the bedrock of data analysis before technology brought forth more comprehensive tools that made the task of data analysis a lot easier.
 Microsoft Excel houses a large number of functionalities and along with its ease of use, it has been an integral tool for all manners of education, business, finance, and research to name a few areas.
 Microsoft Excel continues to be a popular data analysis tool to organize and present large amounts of data.
 However, with the entry of Python and similar programming languages data analysis has become an entirely different ball game.

 Before going into how Python has changed the landscape for web development, infrastructure management, and data analysis, here is a look at the challenges Microsoft Excel is working to overcome:

 - Syntax Errors: Excel users usually encounter errors when inputting formulas manually, or while copying and pasting data in some cell ranges.

 - Security Issues: Companies need to be wary of the information that they place in Excel sheets, which makes this data vulnerable to misuse and cyber attacks.

 - Increasing Data Volume: A few years back, data was stored in Excel and operations could be carried out smoothly on this data.
 But with a monumental increase in data volume, it has become infeasible to keep on storing this data in Excel spreadsheets because it leads to complex analytical issues.
 This happens because Microsoft Excel is primarily geared towards smaller sets of data.